 Like mutual funds, ETFs can also be municipal bond-focused, which provides the same tax-exempt benefit.
 There are short-, mid- and long-term tax-exempt bond ETFs you can invest in, depending on your time horizon and goals.
 Similar to tax-exempt mutual funds, pay attention to the fees you’re paying to invest in a tax-free ETF.

 A Roth IRA isn’t an investment itself, but a retirement account for tax-free investing.
 With a Roth IRA, you contribute after-tax dollars to your account, up to the annual limit.
-For 2019, the limit is $6,000, plus an additional $1,000 catch-up contribution if you’re aged 50 or older.
+For 2023, the limit is $6,500 (up from $6,000 in 2022), plus an additional $1,000 catch-up contribution if you’re 50 or older.

 “After-tax dollars” means that, unlike a Traditional IRA, you can’t deduct your contributions.
 But the benefit comes when you hit age 59 1/2, at which point you can begin withdrawing money from your Roth IRA tax-free.
 That includes all the returns your investments have seen over the years, which means that your investments have earned tax-free returns.
 (The only caveat is that your account has to be open at least five years before taking the distribution.)

 You can continue adding after-tax dollars to your Roth IRA indefinitely, as long as you have earned income for the year.
-And there are no requirements for taking minimum distributions once you reach age 70 1/2.
+And there are no requirements for taking minimum distributions once you reach age 72 (up to 73 in 2023).
 That means you can continue growing your retirement savings tax-free until you need it.
 And if you don’t use all of your savings, you can pass it on to a spouse or another beneficiary when you pass away.

 A Roth 401(k) is also a tax-free way to save for retirement.
-These plans may be offered by your employer or you can enroll in a solo Roth 401(k) if you’re self-employed.
+These plans may be available through your employer, so check with them.
+On the other hand, you can enroll in a solo Roth 401(k) if you’re self-employed.
 You invest with after-tax dollars and qualified withdrawals are tax-free in retirement.
-The biggest difference from Roth IRAs is that you’re required to take minimum distributions from a Roth 401(k) beginning at age 70 1/2.
+The biggest difference from Roth IRAs is that you must take minimum distributions from a Roth 401(k) beginning at age 72 (up to 73 in 2023).

 HSAs offer a triple tax benefit.
-Your contributions are taken from your paycheck before taxes (for employer-sponsored accounts) or are tax deductible (for setting up your own), which will lower your tax bill for the year.
+Your contributions come from your paycheck before taxes or are tax deductible, which will lower your tax bill for the year.
 The money in your account grows on a tax-deferred basis, which is especially important if you have an HSA that lets you invest your savings in mutual funds or other investments.
 When you withdraw the money in your HSA for qualified medical expenses, the distribution is 100% tax-free.

 Paying for college can be a major expense, and tuition growth continues to outpace inflation.
-529 savings plans are designed to make planning for it easier. while offering tax-free investment growth and withdrawals for qualifying education expenses.
+529 savings plans can help make planning for it easier, though.
+In fact, they offer tax-free investment growth and withdrawals for qualifying education expenses.
 Open one when your child is young, and you’ll take full advantage of both tax savings and compounding interest.

-Look for Other Ways to Defer Taxes In Your Portfolio
+Other Ways to Defer Taxes in Your Portfolio

 “Annuities allow the gains on your investment to be tax-deferred until withdrawn,” Azoury says.
 “Only the gains would be taxed later, so you can build up your account and delay the taxation while you’re working and in a higher tax bracket.”